How to grow fruit the organic way

 To prepare your organic growing area – whether it is a pot, single bed or a large allotment – see Managing your soil and Home composting.
-And remind yourself of the Organic Gardening Guidelines.
-These are a code of practice, designed with a helpful traffic light system, to help you on your organic growing journey - whether you are a complete beginner, want to convert to organic, or be reminded of good organic practice.
+And remind yourself of the Principles of Organic Gardening.
+These explain the thinking behind organic growing.
+Designed with a helpful traffic light system, they help you on your organic growing journey - whether you are a complete beginner, want to convert to organic, or be reminded of good organic practice.

 Our How to Grow cards cover a selection of vegetables, fruit and herbs - including apples, pears, and soft fruit such as raspberries, strawberries and currants.

 If the fruit tree or bush is bare-rooted, it is important that the roots do not dry out.
 Keep them temporarily wrapped in wet newspaper and covered in plastic.
 If you don’t know immediately where to put the tree or bush, then plant it temporarily in a spare bit of well-watered ground (called ‘heeling in’).

 As fruit trees and bushes will be in the same spot for many years, good soil preparation is essential.
 Here are some tips: